 This setup is available as virtual machine download in ova/ovf format (compatible with VMWare and Virtualbox) for howtoforge subscribers.

 - The root password is: howtoforge

-- The password of the "administrator" user is: howtoforge
+- The password of the "howtoforge" user is: howtoforge

 Please change both passwords on the first login.